Morning HRV Normal But Tired Every Day? (Sleep Apnea Guide 55+)

 FAQ

 Yes — reduced HRV recovery overnight is associated with higher long-term risk of atrial fibrillation, heart failure, and sudden cardiac death, independent of traditional risk factors.
 It reflects diminished autonomic reserve, a known precursor to cardiovascular events.
+If your HRV is consistently low and declining, discuss sleep apnea screening with your doctor.

 Alcohol suppresses REM sleep and relaxes upper airway muscles, increasing respiratory events and sympathetic activation.
 In men over 55, even one drink within 3 hours of bed can reduce morning RMSSD by 15–25% for up to 48 hours.
+If you have untreated sleep apnea, alcohol makes the problem significantly worse.

 Not necessarily — transient dips occur with acute illness, dehydration, or intense exercise.
 Concern arises when low HRV persists despite adequate rest, hydration, and absence of acute stressors — especially when paired with fatigue, hypertension, or breathing symptoms.
+Track trends over 2-4 weeks before drawing conclusions.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.